Hi-van is supported by its audience. When you purchase through links on my site, I may earn an affiliate commission. Learn more

 Conducting a Solar Power Audit

-Unfortunately, when it comes down to designing the perfect solar power system for your van, there is no one-fits-all solution you can apply.
+Unfortunately, when it comes down to designing the perfect solar power system for your van, you can apply no one-fits-all solution.
 Indeed, depending on the size of your van, the use of your make of it, your devices and appliances, and your personal needs, you might require a more or less powerful system.

 While the solar panels systems make up for only one component of a comprehensive solar system, you should not overlook the importance of understanding how much power your van actually needs.
 And you should do so before investing in any of the system’s components, as you will need to match them for enhanced efficiency.